harshadlalye-mitwpu/YT-Playlist-Duration-Calculator-Website/README.md

 2. **Set Video Range** (optional): Enter the start and end video numbers within the playlist to calculate a subset.
 Leave empty to calculate the entire playlist duration.
 3. **Adjust Playback Speed**: Use the slider to select a speed, and view the adjusted duration.
 4. **Calculate Duration**: Click "Calculate Duration" to see the total or adjusted playlist duration.
+5. **Switch Language**: Use the language dropdown to switch the interface language.
+6. **Download Report**: Click the "Download PDF Report" or "Download CSV Report" button to download the report.

 ## Code Overview